Practical information for international students

 Study programme vs. course:

-At Volda University College the term study programme referes to a continous programme of studies leading to a qualification or degree.
+At Volda University College the term study programme referes to a continous programme of studies leading to a qualification or degree, for example a Bachelor's programme.

 The term course refers to an individual part (unit/module) of the study programme for which the student will receive a grade.